Testing Machine Learning Systems: Code, Data and Models

 flag which requires a (case-sensitive) marker expression like below:

-pytest -m "fruits" # runs all tests marked with `fruits`
+pytest -m "training" # runs all tests marked with `training`

-pytest -m "not fruits" # runs all tests besides those marked with `fruits`
+pytest -m "not training" # runs all tests besides those marked with `training`

 Tip